 7. Bluetooth Connectivity Problems

-If you’re facing issues with the Bluetooth connection on your Apple Watch, fret not, you’re not alone.
-A lot of Apple Watch users have reported Bluetooth issues on their watches, and there are a bunch of things you can try to fix the problem on your own.
+If you’re facing issues with the Bluetooth connection on your Apple Watch, fret not, you are not alone.
+Many Apple Watch users have reported Bluetooth issues, and there are many fixes that you can try to solve the problem on your own.

 Toggle Bluetooth on iPhone